OBS-DevOps24/whoknows-legacy/docs/mandatory-2/2_How_Are_You_Devops.md

   - GitHub badges for easy overview of status for deployments, tests, etc

 ### Continual Learning and Experimentation
-- Documentation of process and postmortem(s).
+- Documentation of process and postmortem(s)
 - Focus on psychological safety
   - Emphasis on learning and sharing knowledge
-- Experimentation with new tools and technologies, such as C# / .NET for our backend.
+- Experimentation with new tools and technologies, such as C# / .NET for our backend

 ## Ways we are not DevOps